alexalexa727/hello-word/README.md

 Hi,Everybody,

-This is the first access to GitHUN, over!
+This is the first access to GitHUB, over!